 The Soviet Union put the Soyuz-4 in the orbit around the earth on January 14th at 10 hours 39 minutes Moscow time.

-The Soviet Union put the Soyuz-4 in the orbit around the earth on January 14th at 10 hours 39 minutes Moscow time.
+Background: The Soviet Union put the Soyuz-4 in the orbit around the earth on January 14th at 10 hours 39 minutes Moscow time.
 The pilot is Lieutenant Colonel Vladimir Shatalov.

 Its maximum distance from the earth is 225 kilometers, its nearest 173 kilometers.
 Reliable two-way radio communication is being maintained with the ship.

 Colonel Shatalov is feeling fine.
 The flight systems are functioning normally.

 At noon on that same day tekeviewers saw the launch from the cosmodrome.